How to Manage a Financial Windfall

 You may dream about it every day, but what would you do if you actually experienced a financial windfall?
-An unexpected “pot of gold” from an inheritance, winning the lottery, or financial gifts means you’ll need to consider a number of important questions.
+An unexpected “pot of gold” from an inheritance, winning the lottery or financial gifts means you’ll need to consider several important questions.

 Should I quit my job?
 How much will I owe in taxes?
 What will I need for retirement?
 How should I plan for taking care of my children or elderly parents?
 It may be exciting and overwhelming to think about what to do and where to start first.

 The amount of the unexpected money will determine the type of financial planning and professional guidance necessary to make the best use of your newfound wealth, whether immediately or in the future.
 Here are a few important points to consider:

 Beware of Sharing Your Good News